Mini-Grant Application for Service and Social Action (SASA) Student Organizations

 Eligibility requirements for receiving a mini-grant include:

-- Being registered with the office of Kennedy Union and Student Life.
+- Being registered with the Center for Student Involvement.

 - Having 10 or more active members throughout the academic year.